altfatterz/altfatterz.github.io/_posts/2019-11-23-kafka-basics.md

 $ kafka-console-consumer --bootstrap-server localhost:9092 --topic demo-topic --group demo-app
 ```

-Let's start another `kafka-console-consumer` with the above command in another terminal with the same group.
+Let's start another `kafka-console-consumer` with the above command in another terminal with the same `demo-app` group.

 We can monitor the `current offset` and `lag` of the consumers connected to the partitions.